mattp-613/VNC-Roulette-C/README.md

 Requirements:

-GCC to compile.
-That's it
+GCC to compile & the vncsnapshot package

 Instructions: